doitian/knowledge-base/§ Blog/Posts/Posts - 2026/2609 - Install Plannotator for Claude Code Without Touching Global Config/§ Install Plannotator for Claude Code Without Touching Global Config.md

   - tool
   - automation
   - programming
-description: Install the Plannotator plugin and its skills into a single project with --scope local and a subdirectory skills spec, so nothing lands in ~/.claude.
+description: Install the Plannotator CLI with --minimal, then its plugin and skills into a single project with --scope local and a subdirectory skills spec, so nothing lands in ~/.claude.
 ---

 # Install Plannotator for Claude Code Without Touching Global Config